toniop99/pdfstract/README.md

-# PDF to Markdown Converter
+# PDF to Markdown Converter - PDFstract

 A beautiful web application built with FastAPI and HTML that converts PDF files to Markdown format using various conversion libraries.